-But with respect to her diet, women with child have generally so great loathings, and so many different longings, that it is very difficult to prescribe an exact diet for them.
-Only this I think advisable, that they may make use of those meats and drinks which are to them most desirable, though perhaps not in themselves so wholesome as some others, nor it may not be so pleasant.
-But this liberty must be made use of with this caution, that what she so desires, be not in itself absolutely unwholesome, and also that in every thing they take care of excess.
-But if a child-bearing woman finds herselt not troubled with such longings as we have spoken of, and in such a quantity as may be sufficient for herself and the child, which her appetite may in a great measure regulate; for it is alike hurtful for her to fast too long, and to eat too much, and therefore let her eat a little and often, especially let her avoid eating too much at night, because the stomach, being too much filled, compresseth the diaphragma, and thereby causes difficulty of breathing.
-Let her meat be easy of concoction, such as the tenderest parts of beef, mutton, veal, fowl, pullets, eapons, pigeons, and partridges, either boiled or roasted, as he likes best.
-New laid eggs are also very good for her, and let her put in her broth those herbs that purify it, as sorrel, lettice, succury, and burrage, for they will purge and purify the blood.
-Let her avoid whatever is hot seasoned, especially pies and baked meats, which being of hot digestion, overcharge the stomach.
-If she desires fish, let it be fresh, and such as is taken out of rivers and running streams : let her eat quinces or marmalade, to strengthen her child, for which purpose, sweet almonds, honey, sweet apples, and full ripe grapes are also good ; let her abstain from all sharp, sour, bitter, and salt things; and all things that tend to provoke the terms, such as garlick, onions, olives, mustard, fennel, with pepper, and all spices exeept cinnamon, which in the three last months is good for her.
-If at first her diet be sparing, as she increases in bigness, let her diet be also increased ; for she ought to consider she has a child as well as herself to nourish.
-Let her be moderate in her drinking, and if she drinks wine, let it rather be claret than white wine; (which will breed good blood, help the digestion, and comfort the stomach, which is always but weakly during her pregnancy ;) but white whine being diuretic, or that which provokes urine, ought to be avoided.
-Let her have a eare of too much exercise, and let her avoid dancing, riding in a coach, or whatever else puts the body into a violent motion, especially in her first But to be more particular, I shall here set months down rules proper for every month for the child-bearing woman to order herself, from the time she has first conceived, to the time of her delivery.
+But with respect to her diet, women with child have generally so great loathings, and so many different longings. that it is very difficult to prescribe an exact diet for them.
+Only this I think advisable, that they may make use of those meats and drinks which are to them most desirable. though perhaps not in themselves so wholesome as some others, nor it may not be so pleasant.
+But this liberty must be made use of with this caution, that what she so desires, he not in itself absolutely unwholesome, and also that in every thing they take care of excess.
+Butif a child-bearing woman finds herself not troubled with such longings as we have spoken of, and in such a quantity as may be sufficient for herself and the child, which her appetite may in a great measure regulate ; for it is alike hurtful for her to fast too long, and to eat too much, and thereby let her eat a little and often, especially let her avoid eating too much at night, because the stomach being too much filled, compresseth the diaphragma, and therefore causes difficulty of breatling.
+Let her meat be casy of concoction, such as the tenderest parts of beef, mutton, yeal, fowl, pullets, capons, pigeons, and partridges, either bailed or roasted, as she likes best.
+New laid eggs are also very good for her; and let her put in her broth those herbs that purify it, as sorrel, lettice, succury, and burrage, for they will purge and purify the blood.
+Let her avoid whatever is hot seasoned, especially pyes and baked meats, which being of hot digestion, overcharge the stomach.
+If she desires fish, let it be fresh, and such as is taken out of rivers and running streams : let her eat quinces or marmalade, to strengthen her child, for which purpose, sweet almonds, honey, sweet apples, and full ripe grapes are also good : let her abstain from all sharp, sour, hitter, and salt things ; and all things that tend to provoke the terms, such as garlick, onions, olives, mustard, fennel, with pepper, and all spices except cinnamon, which in the last three months is good for her.
+If at first her diet be sparing, as she increases in bigness, let her diet be also increased ; for she ought to consider she has a chifd as well as herself to nourish.
+Let her be moderate in her drink ing, and if she drinks wine, let it numer be elaret than white wine (which will hreed good blook, help the digetion, and comfort the stomach, which is always but weakdy during her prevance; jo hur white wine heing diuretie, or that which prevokes urine, ought to be avoided.
+Let her have a care of too wuch careries, and let her avoid dancing, riding in a coach, or whatever else put he body into a violent notion, especially in her first months.
+But to be more particular, 1 shall here set down rules proper for every mouth for the childboarding woman to order herself, from the time she has first concisived, to the time of her deliver.